openwashdata/watercostaccra/README.md

 secondary_source_reason_x
 </td>
 <td style="text-align:left;">
-character
+logical
 </td>
 <td style="text-align:left;">
-reason for using secondary source of non-drinking water (primary source is not available, primary source is not clean, primary source is crowded, availability of shower stalls, convenient location)
+columns about reason for using secondary source of non-drinking water (primary source is not available, primary source is not clean, primary source is crowded, availability of shower stalls, convenient location)
 </td>
 </tr>
 <tr>